ccsfist/filist/README.md

     - you run python make_simplefihtml.py and it generates index.html
     - double check that index.html looks ok
     - git add, commit, and push

-### Immediate next steps:
-   - need to add features to include new pubs, look for duplicates across merged csv file, keep image cache working with new documents
-   - forcerank column in csv file that allows you to have items sit near the top of the html, irregardless of the date
-   - check for broken links (perhaps keeping them in the list as a kind of cv, but not active)
-   - cache as much as possible from the IRI data library and other less permanent sources, perhaps not to this repo/html, but somewhere!

 ### It came from DOsgoodCU/filinks
   - That repo had a lot of conversion from old sources steps